zrblution/hallucination/README.md

 - `--model_name_or_path`: path placeholder for the downloaded base model
 - `--output_dir`: directory used for checkpoints and preprocessing cache
 - `--inject_position`: set to `per_layer` for all-layer evidence injection
-- `--inject_op`: set to `ours` for the evidence fusion operator used in this release
 - `--lambda_orth`: weight of the orthogonality regularizer
 - `--lambda_ctr`: weight of the contrastive regularizer
 - `--aux_layers`: optional comma-separated layer indices for restricting the regularization scope